-Our interviewees are Erin Moloney, Marketing and Content Manager for Tension Corporation, and Lauren Hipp, Senior Connections Manager at VMLY&R. Tension Corporation won a Gold AMBIT in 2019 for Organic Search with their agency partner emfluence, and VMLY&R was the 2019 winner of Consistent Achiever for Bayer’s Animal Health Search-Driven Content Campaign, Most Bang for the Buck for Mars Wrigley Confectionery Ecommerce Campaign, and four Gold AMBITS.
+Our interviewees are Erin Moloney, Marketing and Content Manager for Tension Corporation, and Lauren Hipp, Connections Supervisor at VMLY&R. Tension Corporation won a Gold AMBIT in 2019 for Organic Search with their agency partner emfluence, and VMLY&R was the 2019 winner of Consistent Achiever for Bayer’s Animal Health Search-Driven Content Campaign, Most Bang for the Buck for Mars Wrigley Confectionery Ecommerce Campaign, and four Gold AMBITS.

 Here’s what Erin and Lauren had to say about AMBITS and the award process:

 How did you decide which campaigns to nominate for an AMBIT?

 LH: The first year, I wanted to submit the Bayer Animal Health campaign purely because the results from getting a content strategy off the ground were really positive.
 The second year gave us time to build a process and be more data-driven, so there was a more robust and collaborative content story I wanted to tell.
 Plus the results the second year were even stronger, which made a compelling submission for KCDMA’s Consistent Achiever award.